Synchrony call volume above normal and directionally bullish

-Bullish option flow detected in Synchrony (SYF) with 1,665 calls trading, 1.1x expected, and implied vol increasing almost 2 points to 41.82%.
-Nov-24 60 calls and Nov-24 55 calls are the most active options, with total volume in those strikes near 1,300 contracts.
-The Put/Call Ratio is 0.19.
+Bullish option flow detected in Synchrony (SYF) with 4,091 calls trading, 3x expected, and implied vol increasing almost 2 points to 46.06%.
+Mar-25 60 calls and Nov-24 48 puts are the most active options, with total volume in those strikes near 4,400 contracts.
+The Put/Call Ratio is 0.58.
 Earnings are expected on January 28th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>